jeremiedecock/botsim/README.md

 Botsim.org requires the [cmake](www.cmake.org) build system to be compiled.

-Ensure cmake is installed on your system, then open a unix terminal and type:
+Ensure *cmake* and *cmake-curses-gui* are installed on your system, then open a unix terminal and type:

 ```
 mkdir build